China–Latin America relations: Military

 Military relationships have been mainly through military-to-military contacts.
 In particular Venezuela, Chile, Bolivia, and Cuba have had frequent official military visits, exchange of military officers, and navy port calls.
 South American countries such as Venezuela, Bolivia, Ecuador, Peru and Argentina are buying Chinese weapons.
 Chile, Ecuador and Peru were visited by a Chinese flotilla in 2009.

 In 2011 China and Bolivia signed a military-to-military cooperation agreement.

 In 2015, China's Paramount leader Xi Jinping and President of Argentina, Cristina Fernandez de Kirchner, announced prospective arms sales and defense cooperation agreements extending beyond the scope of any made between China and a Latin American nation to date.
 These plans include Argentina’s purchase or coproduction of 110 8×8 VN-1 APCs, 14 JF-17/FC-1 multirole fighters, and five P18 Malvinas class patrol ships.
 While the government of President Mauricio Macri, elected in December 2015, soon dropped the arms purchases from China. that also authorizes construction of satellite tracking facility near Las Lajas, Neuquén; base is managed by People's Liberation Army Strategic Support Force.
 Per Argentine ambassador to China, Diego Guelar, China has agreed to use the base only for civilian purposes.

+China operates two satellite tracking stations in Venezuela.
+Chinese state-owned China Great Wall Industry Corporation built the El Sombrero satellite tracking station at the Captain Manuel Ríos Aerospace Base and another at Luepa, Bolívar.

 In King George Island, Antarctica, China and Chile share side-by-side military facilities.
 In 1982, with Pinochet's Chile allowed, China built a Great Wall research station in the Antarctic inside Chile's territorial claims.